-The dying days of Extreme Championship Wrestling took their toll on Tommy Dreamer, and an honorable man feeling betrayed can turn most dangerous.
+The dying days of Extreme Championship Wrestling took their toll on Tommy Dreamer.
 Facing financial woes, mental health struggles, and deep depression, Dreamer’s unabashed devotion to ECW in 2001 took a sinister turn: he plotted to murder his mentor Paul Heyman before taking things one step further.

 Tommy Dreamer: The Heartbeat of ECW

 For several years, Extreme Championship Wrestling was home to all that was excess.
 Whether it be blood, violence, or sexuality, ECW was the renegade promotion that pushed the envelope on all things extreme.

 Tommy Dreamer came into ECW with a ‘pretty boy’ type persona and would often be jeered mercilessly because of it.

 It wasn’t until he embraced countless lashings at The Sandman’s hands that Dreamer’s character emerged fully realized.

 Paul Heyman and His Vision for Tommy Dreamer